andgineer/TRegExpr/docs/regular_expressions.rst

 ``\a``       alarm (BEL), same as ``\x07``
 ``\e``       escape (ESC), same as ``\x1b`` ``\tfoobar`` ``foobar`` preceded by TAB
+``\h``       horizontal whitespace. the tab and all characters in the "space separator"
+             Unicode category.
+``\v``       vertical whitespace. all characters treated as line breaks in the Unicode
+             standard.
 ============ ==========================================================================

 .. _escape: